 Before jumping on the boat, each person is given a dry bag to put all non-waterproof valuables in and a lifejacket.

-Once everyone is on board and seated, the boat then shoots up the rapids and the skipper will give everyone some time to take pictures of the falls before dunking the boat several times right under the tremendous spray that emits from the falls.
+Once everyone is on board and seated, the boat then shoots up the rapids, and the skipper will give everyone some time to take pictures of the falls before dunking the boat several times right under the tremendous spray that emits from the falls.

-Tip: Bring a poncho and a change of clothes if you are planning on experiencing the speed boat ride at Iguazu Falls.
-You will get wet!
-There are change rooms down by the river to get changed out of your wet clothes and into some dry ones.
+Tip: Bring a rain jacket and a change of clothes if you are planning on experiencing the speed boat ride at Iguazu Falls – you will get wet!

 Once you’ve had your fun getting soaked under the falls, spend the rest of the day walking along the circuit trails to several different viewpoints overlooking the waterfall.